Violation of the Wiedemann-Franz law in the Topological Kondo model

 Starting from open boundary conditions on the quantum wires, each of them is connected at one end to one MZM via the term \cite{Fu2010,Herviou2016}

 where the $t_a$ are the corresponding tunneling amplitudes and the operator $e^{2i \chi}$ creates a Cooper pair on the island.
-When multiple wires are studied with bosonization, pertinent Klein factors $\Gamma_a$ must be introduced \cite{Crampe2013,Tsvelik2013} in order to ensure the correct anticommutation relations.
-Remarkably, it is possible to define a single complex fermionic degree of freedom by hybridizing the Klein factors with the localized MZMs, whose occupation number $s_a=i\Gamma_a \gamma_a=\pm 1$ is factored out of the dynamics \cite{Beri2012}.
+When bosonizing multiple wires, the Klein factors $\Gamma_a$ must be introduced \cite{Crampe2013,Tsvelik2013} in order to ensure the correct anticommutation relations.
+Remarkably, it is possible to define a single complex fermionic degree of freedom by hybridizing the Klein factors with the localized MZMs, with occupation number $s_a=i\Gamma_a \gamma_a=\pm 1$ factored out of the dynamics \cite{Beri2012}.
 As a consequence, the system admits a purely bosonic description, in contrast to the "non-topological" junctions studied in \cite{Oshikawa2006,Hou2012}.
 In the Coulomb-blockaded regime, cotunneling processes dominate the low-temperature transport.
-The effective Hamiltonian describing this physics is $H =H_0 +H_K$, with the junction term \cite{Beri2012,Beri2013,Altland2013}
+The effective Hamiltonian describing this physics is $H =H_0 +H_K$, with \cite{Beri2012,Beri2013,Altland2013}